Sustainability

 Course transfers are determined through comprehensive assessments that take into account the staffing at the company and individual aptitudes and wishes.

-We view the knowledge and skills acquired through practical work in the workplace as an axis of growth, and provide continuous learning and growth opportunities both in terms of on-the-job training and off-the-job training.
-In addition, we have introduced training systems that allow employees to gain learning opportunities through their own initiative and have established such programs as the Qualification Support System, where the company provides support for examination fees, and the Continuing Education Support System (commonly known as Kyoritsu University), which lets employees earn degrees (associate or bachelor’s) while working.
-We also conduct selective training aimed at developing candidates for executive positions, making it possible for employees to advance their careers based on ability even if their years of service are short.
-Furthermore, we provide opportunities to transfer through internal job postings and promote the development of systems for appropriate human resources placement across departments in consideration of employee preferences, providing support for career development that maximizes employee strengths.
+The Company offers the Career Declaration System which is a program that allows all employees to declare their autonomous learning, future career plans, preferred work locations, and work environment preferences to the Company once a year.
+We incorporate this employee feedback in designing various systems.
+Based on the declarations, we have developed training systems that allow employees to gain learning opportunities through their own initiative and established such programs as the Qualification Support System where the Company provides support for examination fees, and the Continuing Education Support System (commonly known as Kyoritsu University), which lets employees earn degrees (associate or bachelor’s) while working.
+These systems allow employees to advance their careers based on ability regardless of their years of service.
+Furthermore, we respect the preferences of employees and allow transfer through internal job postings and promote the development of systems for appropriate human resources placement across departments, providing support for career development that maximizes employee strengths.

 Diverse Growth Opportunities and Support for Autonomous Career Development